 Activities such as planning how to approach a given learning task, monitoring comprehension, and evaluating progress toward the completion of a task are metacognitive in nature.
-Because metacognition plays a critical role in successful learning, it is important to study metacognitive activity and development to determine how students can be taught to better apply their cognitive resources through metacognitive control.
+Because metacognition plays a critical role in successful learning, it is important to study metacognitive activity and

+Volume II, Issue 2, July 2023 International Journal of Perspectives in Education (JJPE) A Multi-disciplinary Biannual Journal ISSN 2456-3412 development to determine how students can be taught to better apply their cognitive resources through metacognitive control.
 Most people associate creativity with the arts like writing a novel, painting a picture, or composing music.
 These are all creative endeavors, but not all creative thinkers are artists.
 Indeed, many jobs require a lot of creative thinking, despite having nothing to do with the arts.
 Creativity simply means being able to come up with something new.
 If you can do that, not only can you enrich your own personal life, but you'll have an advantage in whatever field you enter.